-AGEC-735.
-Economic Development
+AGEC 735 Economic Development

-This course is designed to analyze factors and issues involved in the process of economic growth and development, with emphasis on developing countries.
+This course is designed to analyze factors and issues involved in the process of economic growth and development.
 The theories, problems, objectives and strategies of development, including major policy issues, resources, and constraints of alternative strategies are discussed.
-The role of capital, technology, agriculture and international trade in the development process are examined.
+The role of capital, technology, agriculture, and international trade in the development process are discussed.